 Over the course of his career, Jones has led upset victories throughout the state.
 In 2012, he helped now-State Rep. Beth Bernstein unseat an eight-year incumbent Republican by 13 points in the biggest surprise of the year.
 In 2016, he managed the campaign of the then-State Representative Mary Tinkler, who defeated a Republican incumbent to become the first Democratic Treasurer of Charleston County in over two decades.
 In 2020, Jones helped run the insurgent campaign of Spencer Wetmore, who flipped a Republican-held state house seat in Charleston by 20 points.

 Jones was born and raised in New Bern, North Carolina and is a die-hard fan of the Chicago Cubs and the University of North Carolina Tar Heels.
-He and his wife, Lauren, a clinical pharmacist at the Ralph H. Johnson Veterans Administration Hospital in Charleston, live on Johns Island with their one year old daughter, Afton, and their dog, Leia.
+He and his wife, Lauren, a clinical pharmacist at the Ralph H. Johnson Veterans Administration Hospital in Charleston, live on Johns Island with their daughter, Afton, their son, Addison, and their dog, Leia.

 Tyler is originally from New Bern, North Carolina.